 Interested individuals make walk-in and request for an ASAM Assessment.
 Results of the assessment will determine eligibility and the most appropriate placement into a level of care.top

-The Department of Mental Health & Substance currently does not charge for any of its Drug & Alcohol Services.
+The Guam Behavioral Health and Wellness Center currently does not charge for any of its Drug & Alcohol Services.
 Walk-in individuals may avail of the ASAM Assessment.
 However, those with health insurance coverage will be referred to their primary physician for further care.top

 For more information, interested individuals may contact the Branch Supervisor at